inngest/inngest/README.md

 - The **DevServer** combines all of the components and basic drivers for each into a single system which loads all functions on disk, handles incoming events via the API and executes functions, all returning a readable output to the developer. (_Note - the DevServer does not run a Core API as functions are loaded directly from disk_)

-To learn how these components all work together, [check out the in-depth architecture doc](To learn how these components all work together, [check out the in-depth architecture doc](/docs/ARCHITECTURE.md).
 For specific information on how the DevServer works and how it compares to production [read this doc](/docs/DEVSERVER_ARCHITECTURE.md).
-).

 <br />